george-shammar/coven/README.md

 #### Prerequisites
 - You must have node installed on your computer.
 [Download Node.js](https://nodejs.org/en/)
 - Metamask wallet (Connected to the BSC testnet network)

+#### Steps
+- Go to the "Code" section of this repository and press the green button that says "Code".
+Copy the URL or the SSH key.
+- Go to the terminal and run: